-Securing Pump End to Engine
+Securing Pump End To Engine

-Install the shaft key (23, Figure 4) in the shaft keyway.
-Position the flexible portion of the coupling assembly (3) on the shaft as shown in Figure 5.
+Install the shaft key (25, Figure 4) in the shaft keyway.
+Position the flexible portion of the coupling assembly (not shown) on the shaft as shown in Figure 5.

-Align the keyway in the bushing (2) with the shaft key, and slide it onto the shaft until it is just flush with the end of the shaft.
+Align the keyway in the bushing (2) with the shaft key, and slide it onto the shaft to the dimension shown in Figure 5.
 Rotate the flexible portion of the coupling until the tapped holes for the two setscrews align with those in the bushing, and install the setscrews.